 Housing services cannot provide cash security deposits that landlords will return directly to clients because this violates the RWHAP statutory prohibition on cash payments to clients.
-However, to address this barrier to getting clients into stable and permanent housing, RWHAP funding may be used to pay for an RWHAP client's security deposit if an RWHAP recipient or subrecipient has policies and procedures in place to ensure that the security deposit is returned to the RWHAP recipient or subrecipient and not to the RWHAP client.
+However, to address this barrier to getting clients into stable and permanent housing, RWHAP funding may be used to pay for an RWHAP client's security deposit if the subrecipient has policies and procedures in place to ensure that the security deposit is returned to the RWHAP subrecipient and not to the RWHAP client.

 Subrecipients interested in using RWHAP funds to pay for a RWHAP client's security deposit must maintain policies and procedures that demonstrate programmatic and legislative compliance, including that there is no violation of RWHAP's prohibition on cash payment to the RWHAP client.
-The procedures should also include how the recipient will address the return of less than the full security deposit with the client.
-RWHAP recipients and subrecipients must also track returned security deposits as a refund, which agencies will use for program purposes and expended before grant funds.
+The procedures should also include how the agency will address the return of less than the full security deposit with the client.
+RWHAP subrecipients must also track returned security deposits as a refund, which agencies will use for program purposes and expend before grant funds.

-Please note that RWHAP recipients and subrecipients may use various funding sources to pay for an RWHAP client's security deposits, including HUD Housing Opportunities for Persons with AIDS (HOPWA) grant awards, Ending the HIV Epidemic (EHE) funds, program income generated through the 340B program, braided funding, and non-RWHAP grant awards.
+Agencies may use various funding sources to pay for an RWHAP client's security deposits, including HUD Housing Opportunities for Persons with AIDS (HOPWA) grant awards, Ending the HIV Epidemic (EHE) funds, program income generated through the 340B program, braided funding, and non-RWHAP grant awards.